Aaron Pauley

-Aaron Charles Pauley (born August 4, 1988) is an American singer, songwriter, and musician born in Vacaville, California.
-He is most prominently known as the lead vocalist and bassist for the American rock band Of Mice & Men and the lead vocalist for Jamie's Elsewhere.
+Aaron Charles Pauley (born August 4, 1988) is an American musician, best known as the lead vocalist and bassist for the rock band Of Mice & Men and the lead vocalist for Jamie's Elsewhere.
 He was also formerly the lead vocalist for Razing Alexandria.

 Biography

 Pauley grew up in Vacaville together with his parents Randy and Kellie Pauley, and younger brother, Samuel.
 He developed an interest in music at an early age and began playing guitar at the age of eight, and began playing bass at age 11.
 Pauley joined his first band, Menace to Society, at the age of 13.
 He graduated from Vacaville High School in 2006.
 Two years later, he joined the Sacramento-based Jamie's Elsewhere as a vocalist and recorded two albums with them.
 He joined Of Mice & Men in 2012.

-Pauley currently lives in Huntington Beach with his fiancée Amanda Bouffard and his Boston Terrier, Daisy.
+Pauley currently lives in Huntington Beach, California with his wife Amanda Bouffard and his Boston Terrier, Daisy.